Moonsong-Labs/substrate-mcp/README.md

 }
 ```

-If you want, you can add it directly using the Claude Code cli with the following command:
+Alternatively, you can add using cli:

 ```claude mcp add substrate /path/to/substrate-mcp/target/release/substrate-mcp```